-When everything is set, you can click on the Pay button that will open a popup window with all available payment options.
+When everything is set, you can click on the Pay button which will open a popup window with all available payment options.

 In this window you will see on the left:

 - Total due: this is the total amount that the customer has to pay.

 - Total paying: this is the total amount that the customer is actually paying.
 It includes amounts from all the payment methods selected.

 - Balance: this is how much is still left to pay.